 100% Money-Back Guarantee

-For individuals in public sessions: If you consume all of the assigned modules within the first two weeks, actively participate in those first four live video calls, and are still not happy for any reason after that, I'll refund your money in full, no questions asked.
+If your team has read and watched all of the first 2 modules of curriculum, attended the first week of calls, and actively contributed on these calls, and you are still not happy for any reason after that, I'll refund your money in full, no questions asked.

 Duration and Time Commitment

 - Total Duration: The total duration is spread over 8 calendar weeks, however the time commitment is small each week.
 The first 4 weeks are the core of the seminar, and the final 4 weeks is the "application period" where students have access to me for office hours and questions as they apply their learning.
 The seminar is intended to be applied to your team's real work so there is really no "homework."
 You will get the most out of this seminar by practicing doing design against real projects and data products.
 There will be some practice exercises during our live calls when time permits.
 Plan to spend at least ~3-4 hours/week between the following (not including your actual "work" where you're applying what you're learning):

 - Video and Reading Time: Each module of the curriculum has a video that is ~5-25 minutes long, and a text supplement that's ~8-10 pages long.